rumpkernel/buildrump.sh/README.md

 - cc (gcc or clang)
 - binutils (ld, objcopy, etc.)
 - zlib
+- cvs (required only if you use "checkout")

 GNU ld is necessary since the NetBSD kernel Makefiles depend on its command line syntax.